 Byron Bay Beaches

-Byron Shire offers over 30km of beaches, from the busy, patrolled (in summer) beaches near the town, to isolated coves, nudist and dog-friendly beaches within 10-15 minutes drive.
-Ranging in temperature from around 18°C in the winter to 26°C in the summer, the water is perfect for most of the year, and only slightly chilly in winter.
-All year round, wear a hat and high-rating sunscreen as, even in winter, the Australian sun burns.
+Byron Shire offers over 30km of beaches, from the busy, patrolled (in summer) beaches near the town, to isolated coves, nudist and dog-friendly beaches within 10-15 minutes drive and water temperature ranges from around 18°C in the winter to 26°C in the summer.

 Have a question or need help?
 Please Contact Us